 This is the same reason why companies are hesitant about onboarding new software, given that reports on the true cost of multitasking indicate a full context switch takes 25-30 minutes before regaining focus.
-Moving from one context or interface to another might not seem difficult, but now that the real cost of gamification-induced multitasking can be measured, companies have shied away from it as the end-all be-all solution.
+Moving from one context or interface to another might not seem difficult, but now that the real cost of gamification-induced multitasking can be measured, companies have shied away from it as the end-all-be-all solution.

-Introducing Inter-Workflow Education
+Introducing Inter-workflow Education

 So how can HR act to better train employees, both new and tenured?
-The best bet is to reduce focus on the game aspect and increase attention on the material, but also to blend the material better into typical workflows.
+The best bet is to reduce the focus on the game aspect and increase attention on the material, but also to blend the material better into typical workflows.
 It may not be as immediately engaging for employees as a game, but firms won’t feel pressured to recapture development expenses through participation and will therefore avoid the costs of this engagement in the context of a regular workday.

 The new alternative HR method for training is called “learning in the flow of work.”
 Learning in the flow of work involves integrating educational guides and knowledge bases into the tools that employees use for their daily job.

-Also called microlearning or performance support, the idea is that instead of subjecting employees to macrolearning concepts such as a standalone training game or course, they have helpful resources built into the systems that they’ll use even after they’re trained.
+Also called microlearning or performance support, the idea is that instead of subjecting employees to microlearning concepts such as a standalone training game or course, they have helpful resources built into the systems that they’ll use even after they’re trained.